equilibriumdata/equilibriumdata.github.io/THEREDA.md

 ## Availability

-Registered users have access (free of charge) to the different releases of the database and to all references, from which the released data sets were created, via [https://www.thereda.de/en/](https://www.thereda.de/en/).
+Registered users have access (free of charge) to the different releases of the database and to all references, from which the released data sets were created, via <a  href="https://www.thereda.de/en/" target="_blank" rel="noopener">https://www.thereda.de/en/</a>.